djryner/familyhub-mealboard/README.md

    - `FAMILYHUB_CALENDAR_ID`: ID of the shared calendar.
    - Optional `FAMILYHUB_TZ`: Timezone name (defaults to `America/Chicago`).

-With these variables configured, the `/api/meals` route will return the meal plan as JSON and can be consumed by the frontend.
+With these variables configured, the `/api/meals` route returns the mapping while the UI uses the DTO list.
+If multiple events share the same date and title, only the last one is kept (deterministic de-duplication rule).

 ## Chores Source of Truth